Casehero

 As regards the Distribution, Joan Macey should consider the following:

-The company can utilize the additional profits from increasing the price to conduct information sessions about the Kathon products to end-users, improve the packaging and advertising of the products, to train the distributors.
+The company can utilize the additional profits from increasing the price to conduct information sessions about the Kathon products to end-users, improve the packaging and advertising of the products, and train the distributors.

 In this case, Rohm and Haas do not distribute directly to users, where products are first sold to distributors, and then they sell the products to tool shops and other retailers in the market.